SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

     ![Approve](../../../images/graph-helloworld-approve.png)

+> [!IMPORTANT]
+> Account used for granting the requested permissions will need to be a tenant administrator.
+SharePoint administrator permission is not sufficient as the operation is actually performed towards Azure Active Directory.

 Now the requested permissions needed for the web part have been approved and we can test the functionality.

 ## Using web part in SharePoint